ThomasCarroll/Detecting_Metastasis_Doorways_in_Breast_Cancer_with_ZeroCostDL4Mic/README.md

 >images for all 4 cases

-## Future work
+## Future plans
-This project was the proof-of-principle to see if a Deep Learning model could be trained to detect TMEM doorways in fixed tissues.
+This work is a proof-of-principle to demonstrate that a Deep Learning model could be trained to detect TMEM doorways in fixed tissues.
 Training was successful, since the trained model was able to correctly detect TMEMs on unseen images.
 Here, I used a small dataset of 10, 512x512 images with minimal staining variation across the images in the training and test datasets.
 To generalize TMEM detection in tissues with wide variations in staining and to generalize to other conditions, need to train this model on more such images.